zwyatt/SeekDB/README.md

 Aardwolf MUSHclient plugin to report and store Seekers clanskill Seek data.

 ## Updates:
-- Seekrep now has a 2 second cooldown to prevent data corruption
+- seekrep now has a 2 second cooldown to prevent data corruption
--
+- seekdb now accepts 'all' for target and area
+- debug mode and delete functionality added

 ### Previous
 - Added update functionality